 - Substantial Improvement

 The prices of “breakthrough” drugs are pegged to the median ex-factory price for the same drug in reference countries.
 Pricing of other new patented drugs is managed via therapeutic price referencing.
 Prices are limited so that the cost of the therapy is in the same range as other patented drugs already on sale in Canada.
 Prices can never exceed the highest referenced price or increase by more than the consumer price index (CPI).

-Reimbursement prices are not set by the PMPRB nor does it enter into pricing arrangements with manufacturers.
-The reimbursement process is governed by a combination of federal, provincial and private drug plans.
+Reimbursement prices are not set by the PMPRB nor does it enter pricing arrangements with manufacturers.
+The reimbursement process is governed by a combination of federal, provincial, and private drug plans.
 The result is that reimbursement criteria and prices can vary considerably between plans.

 Manufacturers should evaluate the potential of accelerated market access via the Ontario Rapid Review Process.
 A positive decision can shortlist a drug on the formulary and serve as a positive reference to build momentum for the rest of Canada.